-COIC is looking for four experienced academic designers and educators to contribute to the creation and launch of a new postgraduate Bar Professional Training Course (BPTC).
+COIC is looking for experienced academic designers and educators to contribute to the creation and launch of a new postgraduate Bar Professional Training Course (BPTC).

 Successful candidates will be part of a skilled team which will design, develop and project manage every aspect of the new course that The Inns of Court College of Advocacy (ICCA) is creating.